 Let’s face it.
 We’ve all heard the ‘don’t walk home alone at night’ and the ‘always keep an eye on your purse’ warnings.
 While, yes, they’re good to follow, it doesn’t have to stop us from going out in the world solo!

 These tips for women traveling alone can go between any gender, but for this article, we’ll focus mainly on womanly issues.

 1. Make sure someone back home has your itinerary.

-It’s always a good precaution to have someone back home know where you’re scheduled to be and when.
+It’s always a reasonable precaution to have someone back home know where you’re scheduled to be and when.
 That way if something goes wrong and they need to get in touch with you they’ll have a general idea of how.

 2. Take photos of all your travel docs.